 We offer to migrate the client to providers of their choice at no cost. –Dan Alper

 In this case, mentioning another business may help this client transition smoothly without severely disrupting their marketing activities.
 In some cases (depending on the particularities of the contract), giving a notice period for termination also gives the client an opportunity to source a replacement.
+Additionally, conducting a thorough client exit interview can provide valuable insights into the reasons behind the termination and help your agency make improvements moving forward.

 Summary and Takeaways